vkafkain/travel-search-backend/README.md

 ### Fake database

-_I have created a fakeData.js file that inserts fake data into the database, I would have liked to do it a little better but I haven't had time.
+_I have created a fakeData.js file that inserts fake data into the database._

 ## Technologies